 Students banned the sale of bottled water at SU so fill your reusable bottle with free water in our cafes and fountains!
 Read the SU case study here.

 Also, be sure to bring your own mug to any campus cafe and get a 20-cent discount on hot drinks and soda!

 Seattle University was the first Pacific Northwest University to earn the title of Fair Trade Designated University (2015).
 Fair Trade products (chocolate, bananas, tea, coffee,...) are provided at all SU's cafes and Seattle U's Fair Trade MotMot Coffee is sold around campus as well!
 Fair Trade ensures that products were grown, harvested, crafted, and traded in ways that improve lives and protect the environment.
-Learn more here.
+Learn more about Fair Trade at SU here.

 Campus gardens provide for students, staff, faculty, and community members to enter an oasis and enjoy the beauties of nature, despite Seattle University’s intercity location.
 The small campus contains more than 11 gardens, each with their own story, purpose, and theme.
 Check out more here.

 Students, Staff, and faculty can grow vegetables and herbs in their own 4 x 8 foot raised bed.
 Raised bed users are responsible for planting, maintenance and harvest during the growing season.
 Hand tools, watering cans and hoses are available at each site.
 Gardeners can receive free vegetable starts at the Grounds Departments April Earth Day celebration.